pietheinstrengholt/rssmonster/README.md

 ### Development
 If you would like to run RSSMonster in development mode I recommend to run:
-- Inside the client folder: `npm run serve`.
+- Inside the client folder: `npm run dev`.
 - Inside the server folder: `npm run debug`.

 ### Production